Clumsy Ninja: Story

-The story is told from 3rd person perspective by the ninja clue book.
-The main aim of the game is to save Clumsy Ninja's training partner & friend Kira from Hori-Bull, the antagonist, whose main aim is to find the Dragon Medallion.
-Kira finds the Dragon Medallion before Hori, but loses it as Hori-Bull weakened her, told in storyline.
-Hori-Bull had slipped a jelly potion, which makes limbs useless, into Kira's stew at one point, then threw her sword in the river, locked her in a cart, and took the Dragon Medallion.
+The story is told from a third person perspective by the ninja clue book.
+The main aim of the game is to save Clumsy Ninja's training partner and friend Kira from Hori-Bull, who aims to find the Dragon Medallion.
+Kira finds the Dragon Medallion before Hori, but loses it as Hori-Bull weakened her with a jelly potion to make her limbs weak.
 He then traveled to the temple region, bringing Kira with him.
-Kira managed to write a warning on one of her diary pages and give it to her squirrel friend, who soon brought it to Clumsy and friends.
-Clumsy Ninja, Lily, the chicken, the squirrel and the Sensei arrive to the temple environment/area to find Kira and save her from Hori-Bull.
+Kira manages to write a warning on one of her diary pages and give it to her squirrel friend, who soon brings it to Clumsy and friends.
+Clumsy Ninja, Lily, the chicken, the squirrel, and the Sensei arrive to the temple environment/area to find Kira and save her from Hori-Bull.
 Clumsy, with the others, also find Kira's sword.
-They presently unlock the dojo, only to find Kira and Hori-Bull as stone statues.
+They unlock the dojo, only to find Kira and Hori-Bull as stone statues.
 Upon freeing the duo, a fight ensues.
-Clumsy deflects an attack from Hori-Bull and catches the Dragon Medallion in mid-air, ultimately “leveling up” and becomes the Dragon Medallion Keeper, earning his Master Suit.
-Additionally, Kira manages to land a hit on Hori-Bull, knocking off his helmet.
-Hori escapes though, leaving his helmet behind while the others are reuniting.
+Clumsy deflects an attack from Hori-Bull and catches the Dragon Medallion in mid-air, becoming the Dragon Medallion Keeper.
+Hori-Bull escapes, leaving his helmet behind.

 Gameplay

 Gameplay centers around training the ninja and improving their "ninja skills".
 The player can train the ninja by doing certain activities such as: playing hide and seek, playing on the trampoline, training with a punching bag and many other activities to earn experience (xp).
 As the ninja improves his skills he earns new belts.
-Another big part of the game is traveling the country and completing quests, doing so will unlock new items that can be used to further train the ninja, along with more storyline details.
+Another big part of the game is traveling the country and completing quests, doing so will unlock new items that can be used to further train the ninja, along with unlocking more of the game's story.